Joegrundman/cautious-enigma/README.md

 in an alert

-the uploaded file is not stored anywhere
+the uploaded file is not stored anywhere, but could be with slight adjustment